Capitoline Museums: 21st century

 In 1997, a branch was opened in the former Centrale Montemartini, a former thermoelectric factory in the Ostiense district, creating an original solution of fusion between industrial and classical archaeology.
 Its rooms allow in particular to present the grandiose remains of the Temple of Jupiter Capitolinus and the architectural complex of the temple of Apollo Sosianus with a monumental character.

 In 2005, a new wing of the museum, called the Exedra of Marcus Aurelius, was added.

 Today, the Capitoline Museums are part of the Civic Museums system of Rome.
 Finally, at the beginning of the 21st century, the "Grand Capitole" project led to the redevelopment of a large part of the Palazzo dei Conservatori.

 In 2016, the museum enclosed several of its nude statues in white-colored wooden panels ahead of a meeting between Iranian president Hassan Rouhani and Italian Prime Minister Matteo Renzi that it hosted.
 The move was criticized by Italian Culture Minister Dario Franceschini as "incomprehensible," while the museum said that it had done so following a request from the prime minister's office, although Franceschini said that the government had not been informed of the matter in advance.
 Rouhani also denied asking Italian officials to cover up the artefacts but expressed his thanks to his hosts for making his visit "as pleasant as possible".

-In 2024, a complete reconstruction of the Colossus of Constantine in 1:1 scale, designed and executed by Factum Foundation for Digital Technology in Preservation, was installed.
-Thanks to the few but evocative original fragments, preserved in the courtyard of Palazzo dei Conservatori, it was possible to reconstruct the statue in its imposing entirety, at the end of an archaeological, historical and functional analysis of the pieces, supported by the reading of literary and epigraphic sources.
-The imposing 13-meter-high statue depicting and dedicated to the emperor Constantine the Great, considered among the most notable achievements of late-ancient Roman sculpture.
-It is possible to admire the statue in the gardens of Villa Caffarelli.